The Music of Chance (film): Plot

 A foreman named Calvin Murks keeps an eye on the two men.
 Nashe methodically goes about his task, but Pozzi becomes increasingly down-spirited, feeling like a slave.
 One day while working on the wall Pozzi takes offense at a snide remark by Murks and assaults him, thereafter Murks begins coming to work armed.

 After learning that the cost of their food is being added to their debt and that Flower and Stone have gone on an overseas trip, Pozzi decides he needs to escape.
 He asks Nashe to join him but the more easy going Nashe wants to see the project through.
 Pozzi attempts his escape by burrowing under the fence and disappearing, offering to call Nashe's family when he gets away.
 However, the next morning, Nashe wakes to find a badly beaten and unconscious Pozzi outside the front door of his shack.
 Murks appears and seemingly takes him to hospital.
 Later, Murks says that Pozzi recovered and left, but Nashe doesn't believe the old man.

-Murks takes Nashe out for drinks with his nephew Floyd.
+Murks takes Nashe out for drinks with his son-in-law Floyd.
 Floyd plays a competitive game of Pool with Nashe for money and Nashe wins $50.
 The seemingly generous Nashe tells Floyd to spend the $50 on his son and Floyd tells Nashe he owes him a favour.
 Nashe asks if he can drive Murks' new car (his car from earlier in the film) back to the house when they leave and Floyd agrees to ask Murks for Nashe.
-As they drive back Nashe calmly starts to accelerate, Murks grows alarmed and calls Nashe a fool as a motorbikes lights approach.
+As they drive back Nashe calmly starts to accelerate, Murks grows alarmed and calls Nashe a fool as a motorbike's lights approach.
 Nashe veers off the road crashing the car and killing both Floyd and Murks.
-The injured Nashe is next seen strolling up the road whereupon a driver pulls over and offers him a lift.
+The injured Nashe is next seen strolling up the road whereupon a driver (author Paul Auster, in a cameo role) pulls over and offers him a lift.
 Nashe is last heard saying that he is going to Minnesota and asking if he can be taken to a payphone.